 In the event that we have a concentration of real estate investments in a particular geographic area, our operating results and ability to make distributions are likely to be impacted by economic changes affecting the real estate markets in that area.
-An investment in the Company will be subject to greater risk to the extent that we lack a geographically diversified portfolio of properties.
-For example, based on our pro-rata share of the estimated aggregate value of the real estate investments in which we owned interests as of December 31, 2014, approximately 21% of our portfolio consists of properties located in Los Angeles, 13% of our portfolio consists of properties located in Chicago, and 11% of our portfolio consists of properties located in Seattle.
+An investment in us will be subject to greater risk to the extent that we lack a geographically diversified portfolio of properties.
+For example, based on our pro-rata share of the estimated aggregate value of the real estate investments in which we owned interests as of December 31, 2015, approximately 25% of our portfolio consists of properties located in Los Angeles, 20% of our portfolio consists of properties located in Seattle, 11% of our portfolio consists of properties located in Chicago, and 10% of our portfolio consists of properties located in Dallas.
 Consequently, our financial condition and ability to make distributions could be materially and adversely affected by any significant adverse developments in those markets.
 Please see "Item 2.
 Properties - Market Concentration and - Industry Concentration."